Oreva-Kaushik/Unreal_Engine_Developer_Assignment/README.md

 The JSON contains:

-- Box types
-- Color for each type
-- Health value
-- Score value
-- Transform data for each box
+- Box types, Color for each type, Health value, Score value, Transform data for each box

 The response is parsed using Unreal's built-in JSON system.